die-net/fotomat/imager/README.md

 * Metadata stripping: Remove potentially large metadata from each image; particularly useful for images saved by Photoshop.

-* Limited input formats: Only accepts common web image formats (JPG, PNG, and GIF), preventing potential attackers from being able to feed bad data to ImageMagick's rarely-used and potentially buggy image parsers.
+* Limited input formats: Only accepts common web image formats (JPG, PNG, and GIF), preventing potential attackers from being able to feed bad data to rarely-used and potentially buggy image parsers.